britram/taps-transports/draft-ietf-taps-transports.md

   The API allows the management of the remote UDP encapsulation port.
 - the SCTP SACK-IMMEDIATELY extension defined in {{RFC7053}}.
-  The API allows the sender of a user message to request the receiver to send the corresponding acknowledgement immediately.
+  The API allows the sender of a user message to request the receiver to send the corresponding acknowledgment immediately.
 - the additional PR-SCTP policies defined in {{RFC7496}}.
   The API allows to enable/disable the PR-SCTP extension, choose the PR-SCTP policies defined in the document and provide statistical